 If you’re staying at Club Med Phuket, we offer an excursion to Phuket Old Town that will bring you to all the best sights here including the Thai Hua museum and a colourful fruit market.

 The night markets in Phuket are a sight to behold on their own.
 Often packed with locals and tourists alike, you will find anything from souvenirs, handicrafts, clothes, jewelry, antiques, street food and even pets.
 Check out the biggest night market in Phuket, known as Lard Yai (big market) or Sunday Night Market located in Thalang Road in Phuket Old Town.
 It is only available on Sundays (4-10pm) but if you miss it, don’t worry as there are night markets all over Phuket everyday.
-Chillva Market in Ratsada is also a good place to visit as they have slightly more hippy vibe and local brands there!
+Chillva Market in Ratsada is also a good place to visit as they have a slightly more hippy vibe and local brands there!

 Muay Thai is Thailand’s most beloved sport and features very different moves as compared to the traditional boxing game.
 Using mostly kicks with legs and feet but also swift jabs with hands, you will definitely be filled with adrenaline as you watch these boxers in the ring!
 The best part of watching a Muay Thai match is observing the ambience of the pre-match ritual booming with traditional Thai music and a roaring crowd.
 It is definitely a must-see experience in Phuket!

 Besides being known as a beach town, Phuket is also filled with many Buddhist temples that are worth visiting.
 Wat Chalong is probably the most popular and oldest temple in Phuket and has been around since the early 29th Century.
 Not only is it a temple, Wat Chalong is also a